ipython/ipyparallel/docs/source/tutorial/direct.md

 view.apply  view.apply_async  view.apply_sync
 ```

-For convenience, you specify blocking behavior explicitly for a single call with the extra sync/async methods.
+For convenience, you can specify blocking behavior explicitly for a single call with the extra sync/async methods.

 ### Blocking execution